What is Earned Income Tax Credit (EITC/EIC)?

 The Earned Income Tax Credit (EITC/EIC) is a benefit for working people with low to moderate income that reduces the amount of tax owed and may result in a refund.
 To qualify, you must meet certain requirements and file a tax return, even if you do not owe any tax or are not required to file.

-For tax years beginning on or after January 1, 2018, the Illinois EITC/EIC is 18 percent of your federal EITC/EIC.
+For tax years that began on or after January 1, 2018, the Illinois EITC/EIC is 18 percent of your federal EITC/EIC.

 Do I qualify for the Illinois EITC/EIC?